TejinderS1130/Enterprise-Authentication-Attack-Detection-Splunk/README.md

 ## SOC Perspective

+This project emphasizes detection of attack patterns and cross-system correlation rather than isolated alerts, reflecting real-world SOC investigation workflows.

-This lab demonstrates key SOC capabilities:
+It demonstrates key SOC capabilities, including:

-* Multi-source log correlation
+* Multi-source log correlation across Linux, Windows, and network infrastructure
-* Authentication attack detection
-* Realistic attacker simulation
+* Detection of credential-based attacks (brute force, password spraying, VPN abuse)
+* Identification and tracking of attacker activity using a consistent source IP
-* End-to-end detection workflow
+* End-to-end detection, investigation, and validation workflow
-* SIEM-driven investigation
+* SIEM-driven analysis and alerting using Splunk

 ---